A Guide For Stalking Victims

 I. Call 911 Or The Police Or Sheriff

 The first thing to do when any stalking incident occurs is to call your local law enforcement agency.
 Explain exactly what happened and request that a report be taken to document the incident.
 Get the report number and responding officer’s name.

 - Obtain a Restraining Order or an Order for Protection.
 A restraining order or order for protection requires the offender to stay away from you, and it is a crime to violate a restraining order or order for protection.
 However, restraining orders and orders for protection are not foolproof.
 You must do more to protect your safety.

-- Notify family and friends who may be helpful in formulating a contingency plan.
-Ask them to keep an eye out for strange occurrences.
+- Notify family and friends.
+Ask those who may be helpful in formulating a contingency plan to keep an eye out for strange occurrences.
 Inform a trusted neighbor and/or co-worker about the situation.
 You may also want to meet with your local police to develop a plan of action.